google/wuffs/doc/getting-started.md

 If your library change is an optimization, run `wuffs bench` or `wuffs bench -mimic` both before and after your change to quantify the improvement.
-The mimic benchmark numbers shouldn't change if you're only changing `.wuffs` code, but seeing zero change in those numbers is a sanity check on any unrelated system variance, such as software updates or virus checkers running in the background.
+The mimic benchmark numbers shouldn't change if you're only changing `.wuffs` code, but seeing zero change in those numbers is a coherence check on any unrelated system variance, such as software updates or virus checkers running in the background.